tealethetoolman/bg_scraper/README.md

 README:

 This is a little script I did to scrape one of my favorite image collections on the internet and pull down all of the images.
-Big shot out to Sven Geier who made these incredible fractals that you will hopefully be downloading soon enough.
+Big shout out to Sven Geier who made these incredible fractals that you will hopefully be downloading soon enough.
 I haven't made anything in python for quite some time so this was more a tool to refresh my memory.
 I'm a perl guy and I'll tell you, many of my perl shortcuts [that make things work yet unreadable] don't work in python.

 Usage: